geo-chalk/geo-chalk/README.md

-- 👋 Hi, I’m @geo-chalk or George Chalkiopoulos
+- 👋 Hi, I’m @geo-chalk or George Chalkiopoulos]
+- 🎓 MEng Electrical and Computer Engineering, NTUA
+- 🎓 MSc Data Science Student,  AUEB
-- 👀 I’m interested in Machine Learning and Data Analysis
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Deep Learning with a focus on time series
 - 💞️ I’m looking to collaborate on ML/DL projects
 - 📫 How to reach me: geo.chalkiopoulos@gmail.com and https://www.linkedin.com/in/georgechalkiopoulos/